EdgarBabajanyan/autonomous-drone-for-personal-and-campus-security/README.md

 # Project RedgarQuadcopter: Autonomous Drone for Personal and Campus Security

-This is my 11th Grade main project and I plan to continue revising and creating iterations of the drone.
-The drone shows promise and is still very early stage.
+The mission of this UAV is to secure schools, businesses, and people using Computer Vision technology to determine human behaviour and posture.
+Using this information, it can track, follow, and understand people and what situation they may be in whether it be violent or just a normal interaction.

 Specifics right now: Autonomous flight with following of a user for 12 minutes, a 3 foot by 6 foot flight distance from the user, and a 60% accuracy in determining the user's posture and safety.

 Specs: Raspberry Pi 4, Python's OpenCV and Firebase for communications with Phone, Linux, CC3D Flight controller, Librepilot Firmware and a 3500 mAh LiPo battery.

-Code is not made opensource as I may want to commercialize this product in the future!
+Code is not made opensource as I want to continue working on this in College!

 I participated in the CT-Stem Science Fair and spoke with like-minded researchers at the University of Bridgeport.